merchise/xotl.fl/docs/source/xotl.fl/expressions.rst

    >>> parse('_1e')
    Identifier('_1e')

-The expression language allows literal values of `the builtin types`_.
-There are just three builtin types which have a literal representation.
+The expression language allows literal values:

 - Unicode characters are surrounded  with apostrophes ``'``.
 You can use the backslash (``\``) to enter the apostrophe, the backslash itself and other